-Each year the Department of Art History hosts distinguished national and international scholars as part of the Vincent and Agatha Thursby Distinguished Scholars Lecture Series.
+Each year the Department of Art History hosts distinguished national and international scholars as part of the Vincent and Agatha Thursby Visiting Scholars Lecture Series.

 Edward J. Sullivan

-Helen Gould Sheppard Professor of the History of Art, Institute of Fine Arts and Department of Art History, New York University.
+Helen Gould Sheppard Professor of the History of Art, Institute of Fine Arts and Department of Art History, New York University: “Samba as Metaphor: Performativity in Brazilian Art 1960s–1990s.”
 35th Annual Graduate Student Symposium, Keynote Speaker.
 October 6, 2017.

 Associate Professor of Art History at the University of North Carolina, Chapel Hill.
 “Scientists as ‘Makers?’
 Exploring Art and Science in Islamic Spain.”
 February 9, 2017.

 Centre d’Etudes Supérieures de Civilisation Médiévale, Université de Poitiers: “Saint Dominic and the Five Senses.”
 February 7, 2017.

 Professor of Art History at Fordham University: “The Book Looks Back: Living Paper, Breathing Color and Animate Material in the New World.”
 34th Annual Graduate Student Symposium, Keynote Speaker.
 October 7, 2016.

 Professor of art history and chair of the doctoral program in art history at the Graduate Center, The City University of New York: “Spreading the News: The Invention of the Illustrated Press in the Nineteenth Century.”
 April 7, 2016.

 University of Pennsylvania Museum of Archaeology and Anthropology; Consulting Scholar and Consulting Curator, The John and Mable Ringling Museum of Art: “Exhibiting Archaeology.”
 October 29, 2015.